All About Food Labels

 - Limited saturated and trans fats

-Get plenty of these nutrients: fiber, Vitamin A, Vitamin C, calcium, and iron.
+Get plenty of these nutrients: fiber, Vitamin A, Vitamin C, Vitamin D, potassium, calcium, and iron.
 Eating plenty of these nutrients can boost your immune function and overall health.
-Fiber is important to promote healthy bowel function, while calcium builds strong bones and prevents fractures.
+Fiber is important to promote healthy bowel function, while calcium and Vitamin D build strong bones and prevent fractures.
 Vitamin A and C are important for staying well.

 By reading the Nutrition Facts, you can be sure you're getting the nutrients you need each day.
 For instance, if a food has 30% of the Daily Value of calcium, you know you will need to eat a few more food sources of calcium (like milk, cheese, and yogurt) to reach 100% daily value of calcium for the day.
 If a food provides 20% of the Daily Value of protein, you'll need to make other protein selections during the day to ensure 100% of the Daily Value of protein.